 To enroll, use the link below, or call 877-877-6687.

 San Diego is known as "America's Finest City."
 With a bustling downtown, hip urban neighborhoods, exciting clubs and restaurants as well as several charming seaside villages, San Diego offers unique attractions that could keep you busy all day.
-As an MCAT Summer Immersion student, San Diego offers the most thrilling environment you won’t have time to see.
+San Diego offers the most thrilling environment that you, as an MCAT Summer Immersion student, won't have time to see.

-That's because for 6 weeks you will be immersed in the most intensive MCAT preparation available.
-That's right, in just 49 days, some of the best MCAT instructors in the country will provide up to 370 hours of custom designed MCAT instruction.
+That's because for six weeks, you'll be immersed in the most intensive MCAT preparation available.
+That's right: in just 42 days, some of the best MCAT instructors in the country will provide up to 370 hours of custom-designed MCAT instruction.
 Do the math… 370 hours in 42 days.
 That's intense!

 Sample MCAT2015 Summer Immersion San Diego Schedule: